Skip to Content

 Instructions

-• In a large skillet over medium heat, combine the broth, evaporated milk and flour and whisk until thoroughly mixed and smooth.
-Then continue whisking just until the mixture begins to bubble and the raw flour taste is gone, about 4 minutes.
+• Over medium heat in a large skillet, whisk broth, evaporated milk, and flour until smooth.
+Continue whisking until it bubbles and the flour taste disappears, about 4 minutes.

-• Add the gizzards, celery, onion, garlic, eggs and 1/2 teaspoon pepper and mix thoroughly.
+• Add gizzards, celery, onion, garlic, eggs, and ½ teaspoon pepper; mix well.

-• Bring the mixture back just to a simmer, then turn the heat to low and let simmer for 5 minutes, stirring occasionally, until you have a medium gravy consistency.
-Taste for seasoning and adjust with salt and pepper if needed.
+• Return to a simmer, then reduce heat to low.
+Simmer for 5 minutes, stirring occasionally, until it reaches medium gravy consistency.
+Season with salt and pepper to taste.

 Notes